harvard-edtech/create-lti-launch-artillery/README.md

-# batch-launch-link-creator
+# lti-launch-artillery

-Batch-creates LTI launch links.
+Creates lots of LTI launch requests all at once.